rlennon/Doodle/README.md

 - If a demonstration is required use Zoom, record the session and upload to the Slack channel.
 - No Slack communications between midnight and 7am GMT.
 - Raise a problem as soon as you see it.
 - Respect each other and understand differences in knowledge.
-- Respect each other and understand differences in knowledge.
 - All team documents are to be created using Markdown language and shared on GitHub.
 - There are no silly questions, if you don’t understand, ask.